 But here comes the but: OCC is only one department that benefits from real-time dashboards.
-And there many more out there.
+And there are many more out there.
 Operations Manager, C-Level Executives, Ground Staff, Flight Crew, Flight Operations, Cabin Crew, Briefing Rooms, Customer Communication Center — this list is endless.

 Quite often, other departments/people than the OCC can realize even more benefits from using real-time operations dashboards.
 Why?
-Because previously, they almost NO access to this information.
+Because previously, they had almost NO access to this information.